-The most common repair method is to inject a product into the crack in an attempt to fill it and make the crack waterproof.
+The most common repair method in this case is to inject a product into the crack in an attempt to fill it and make the crack waterproof.
 Typically, a series of holes are drilled along the crack length so that they intersect the crack beneath the surface.
-A port is then inserted into each hole and a product is pumped into the crack.
+A port is then inserted into each hole, and a product is pumped into the crack.

 The only way to make certain a leaking crack is made completely waterproof is to open the crack and repair it directly.
 Cracks can be quickly chiseled open using an electric chipping hammer.
-The most common repair method involves chiseling the entire length of the crack to create a deep and narrow chase.
+The most common repair method in this situation involves chiseling the entire length of the crack to create a deep and narrow chase.
 The chase is then filled with hydraulic grout and preferably with a crystalline waterproofing system.

 Crystalline waterproofing systems provide both a short-term physical barrier to water and long-term chemical waterproofing through the growth of pore-blocking crystals.
-Crystalline waterproofing is roughly equal to injection in the skill and time required, but is significantly cheaper and far more reliable.
+Crystalline waterproofing is roughly equal to injection in the skill and time required.
+But it’s significantly cheaper and far more reliable.
 The limitation of this repair method is that it is not intended for cracks or joints experiencing movement.